iLogo to come

 It is extremely difficult to make a judgement for us on this membership application, if you can not check a website, or read an annual report.
 However, organisations not on the " international highway called Internet" should not be excluded on forehand.
 Can't we ask the demander to make a summary report of their 5 previous water projects with special focus on sustainability?
 How do local communities take ownership of the infrastructure, and how do they organize maintenance and repair?

-By Peer Water Exchange Posted on Fri 06 Jun 2008, about 14 years ago
+By Peer Water Exchange Posted on Fri 06 Jun 2008, over 14 years ago

 Good points!
 Three areas for PWX to improve: